geliettech/rest-countries-api-with-color-theme-switcher/README.md

 # 🌍 REST Countries API with Color Theme Switcher

-This is my solution to the [REST Countries API with Color Theme Switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
+A responsive, theme-switchable country information app powered by the REST Countries API.
+Built with React and Material-UI, this project showcases API integration, dynamic routing, and a dark/light mode toggle. solution to the [REST Countries API with Color Theme Switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
 This challenge offered a great opportunity to practice working with APIs, dynamic routing, and implementing a dark/light theme toggle in a React application.

 ---